 Toronto Raptors (NBA)

-Basketball is the second-most bet-on sport in North America, just behind football, and the Raptors are the biggest reason that you should expect that fact to remain true once legal betting launches in Ontario.
+Basketball is the second-most bet-on sport in North America, just behind football, and the Raptors are the biggest reason that you should expect that fact to remain true now that legal betting is live in Ontario.
 The Raptors have rapidly become one of the most popular teams in Canadian sports, buoyed by their consistently strong performance and their NBA championship season in 2019.

 In fact, the Raptors enjoy a strong following throughout Canada, especially as the nation’s only NBA team at present.
-This means that once Canadians can begin placing bets on basketball, they’re sure to flood money into their hometown champions.
+Now that Canadians can begin placing bets on basketball, they’re sure to flood money into their hometown champion Raptors.

 Toronto Blue Jays (MLB)

 Since the Montreal Expos moved to Washington, D.C. (and became the future World Series-winning Washington Nationals), the Toronto Blue Jays have been the only Canadian Major League Baseball team.
-This means that, like the Raptors, they draw a viewing and betting audience from all over Ontario and the country at large—which will mean, in turn, a healthy number of enthusiastic bettors later this year.
+This means that, like the Raptors, they draw a viewing and betting audience from all over Ontario and the country at large—which will mean, in turn, a healthy number of enthusiastic bettors once the first pitch of their season is thrown on April 8, 2022.

 An extra boon for the Blue Jays is that baseball is a mainstay among sportsbooks due to its high volume of statistics and its large number of games.
 That means that there’s always something to bet on, and there will always be people betting on the Blue Jays.